DIY Healthy Travels Roll-On You Need for Your Next Trip

 - Drop the essential oils into the empty glass bottle.

 - Fill the bottle with organic cold-pressed grapeseed oil .

 - Place the roller ball securely into the top of the bottle.
 Cap tightly.
 Shake well.
 Label and date.

-Roll the roller ball on the inside of your wrists during the flight.
+Roll the roll-on stick on the inside of your wrists during the flight.
 Bring hands to face and breathe the scent to clear out microbes.

 These essential oils for travel can also be put in a personal inhaler to use during the flight.

-This roller is only one of several herbal remedies I pack for travel.
+This roll-on stick is only one of several herbal remedies I pack for travel.
 You can learn how to make all of them in the DIY Herbal First Aid Travel Kit.

 Think of it as “travel insurance”

-Have you ever been traveling and had a minor health crisis?
+Have you ever been travelling and had a minor health crisis?
 It might be jet lag, an allergic reaction, insomnia, car sickness, or even a blistering sunburn.
-It sucks when all your remedies are at home and your only access to a helpful remedy is a pricey 2 dose package of over the counter drugs in the hotel concierge.
+It sucks when all your remedies are at home and your only access to a helpful remedy is a pricey 2 dose package of over-the-counter drugs in the hotel concierge.
 That is if you can even find the OTC medicine you need where you are.